emberjs/guides/source/object-model/enumerables.md

 If you want to return just the first matched value, rather than an Array containing all of the matched values, you can use `find` and `findBy`, which work just like `filter` and `filterBy`, but return only one item.

-### Aggregate Information (All or Any)
+### Aggregate Information (Every or Any)

-If you want to find out whether every item in an enumerable matches some condition, you can use the `every` method:
+To find out whether every item in an enumerable matches some condition, you can use the `every` method:

 ```javascript
 Person = Ember.Object.extend({